Speed to Fly: A Complete Guide to Cross Country Paragliding

 - If you don’t know what to do, ease off the brakes and let the glider fly.
 If it dives, check the dive and then ease off the brakes.

 25. Comfort is very important – you can’t compete if you are not relaxed.
-HR: The more tense you are, the worse you fly.
+Had: The more tense you are, the worse you fly.
 Do what works for you to stay calm and relaxed.

 26. Stanwell Park, Australia – fabulous place to fly.
 Smooth air for 100 km.